 NNIRR Programs and other Initiatives

-- Immigration Policy Reform: At the heart of NNIRR's very founding is the fight for essential rights and protections for all immigrants, regardless of immigration status.
-Here we share some of the documents that have spelled out our framework, values, and positions over the years.
+At the heart of NNIRR's very founding is the fight for essential rights and protections for all immigrants, regardless of immigration status.
+Here we share new developments, such as Obama's Exectuive Action of November 2014, as well as some of the documents that have spelled out our framework, values, and positions over the years.

 - Human Rights Immigrant Community Action Network (HURRICANE) – An initiative for community members, organizers and advocates to dialogue and develop a shared vision of the changes we want.
 HURRICANE offers a tool for communities to document human rights abuses and build community power, seek accountability and get the justice they want.

 - 100 Stories Project: gathering testimonies of community members affected by abuses, to put a human face to the issue and lift up the voices of immigrant communities experiencing deep injustice in their daily lives.

 - Trade - Managed Migration - Repression: Reporting and advocacy against exploitative Economic Partnership Agreements (EPAs) and other international policies

 - International Advocacy: Policy monitoring and advocacy through inter-governmental bodies such as the Global Forum on Migration & Development (GFMD), UN Human Rights Council, International Labour Organisation (ILO), World Trade Organisation (WTO), other UN agencies

 - International Networking: Building international partnerships and alliances for unified international advocacy and action.

 - Building a Race and Immigration Dialogue in the Global Era (BRIDGE) – A curriculum for social change

 - Immigrant and Refugee Rights Training Institute (IRRTI)